Visit the PS41 website, and their Greenroof Environmental Literacy Laboratory (GELL) page. For more info contact Vicki Sando at: vsando@PS41.org.

 “LiveRoof is the modular green roof system that creates a naturally functioning ecosystem on the rooftop.
 And once set in place, its modules are hidden beneath the plants and soil so that no edges of the modules are visible to disrupt the natural appearance of the green roof,” said Jose Miranda, Associate, Murphy Burnham & Buttrick Architects (New York, NY).
 “Its pre-vegetated modules are installed already dense with full-grown plants to create an instant green roof.”

 The total project budget for GELL was $1.7 million, including $450,000 for the modular green roof system, the plants, delivery, and installation.
 New York City Council Speaker Christine C. Quinn and Manhattan Borough President Scott M. Stringer allocated city capital funding for the project, which also received support from the State of New York as well as corporate and private donations.

-?The opening of the Greenroof Environmental Literacy Laboratory at PS41 is a landmark event, not just because it is the largest such roof at a New York City public school ? but because it expands our commitment to making environmental study a fixture in classrooms,? said Manhattan Borough President Stringer. ?This laboratory will boost students’ knowledge of environmental priorities and also benefit the community by reducing stormwater runoff and the school’s carbon footprint and improving air quality.
+“This laboratory will boost students’ knowledge of environmental priorities and also benefit the community by reducing stormwater runoff and the school’s carbon footprint and improving air quality.
 Just as important, it shows that worthy projects like this can become a reality through community-based advocacy and governmental assistance.
 I am proud to have helped support the GELL project, and look forward to boosting others like it in the years ahead.” ~ Manhattan Borough President Stringer